bytspot-source/loc-byt/README.md

-  # MatchSpot Location Discovery App
+  # BytSpot Location Discovery App

   This is a code bundle for MatchSpot Location Discovery App.
 The original project is available at https://www.figma.com/design/rigZa1HarTCiu5b8H71PqS/MatchSpot-Location-Discovery-App.